 There is also SMART Recovery, which relies on self-empowerment as the cornerstone of its support program, rather than spirituality (like AA and NA).

-Evergreen is here to help patients achieve and maintain sobriety.
+Northpoint the Evergreen is here to help patients achieve and maintain sobriety.
 That's our purpose, and our entire reason for being here.
 It is our mission to help every single person who walks through our doors, no matter what.
-With our drug rehab center in Washington, we can help you, too.
+With our drug rehab in Washington, we can help you, too.

 Of course, treatment doesn't start when you walk in.
 It starts from the first time you contact us.
 We'll immediately work with you to assess your needs, evaluate your current situation, and provide you with what we feel is your best course of action - and if we don't think we're the best option for you, we'll tell you so, explain why, and point you in the right direction.
 We're not wasting your money on treatment plans unless they're proven to work and they're right for you.